 Serial Number Date and Instance Defendants Main Arguments and Grounds of Action Primary Remedies Represented Class Status/Additional Details Sum of Claim 26.
-4/2020 Clal The plaintiffs contend that Monetary compensation for all Any customer of the defendants The proceedings are The plaintiffs have Insurance the defendants allegedly clients in whose vehicles an who held or currently holds a currently in the stage not quantified the District and 4 provide their customers alternative windshield has been letter or coverage which involving an evaluation of total damage Court additional with alternative installed, which will allow them includes an undertaking by any the motion to approve the claimed for all of C insurance windshields, which are not to replace the windshield that of them to provide the customer claim as a class action. the class members Center companies original, and not standard- was installed in their vehicle, with an alternative standard- which they wish to compliant, in breach of their undertakings towards with an original windshield; Monetary compensation in the compliant windshield, or original windshield, as well as any represent; however, they their customers according amount of NIS 500 for each of customer of the defendants who estimate that it to their agreements with these customers, with respect held or currently holds a letter or significantly them. to the hassle involved in making coverage which includes an exceeds a total of them. the replacement; undertaking by any of them to NIS 2.5 million.
-Reimbursement. to the entire provide the customer with an class of customers who held in alternative standard-compliant the past or currently hold a windshield, or original policy which includes coverage windshield, who received a for windshield breakage, the windshield which was neither value of the savings which the standard-compliant nor original. respondents saved in their engagement with windshield installers, who were allowed to install alternative windshields which were not standard- compliant, and not original.
+4/2020 Clal The plaintiffs contend that Monetary compensation for all Any customer of the defendants The proceedings are The plaintiffs have Insurance the defendants allegedly clients in whose vehicles an who held or currently holds a currently in the stage not quantified the District and 4 provide their customers alternative windshield has been letter or coverage which involving an evaluation of total damage Court additional with alternative installed, which will allow them includes an undertaking by any the motion to approve the claimed for all of . . insurance windshields, which are not to replace the windshield that of them to provide the customer claim as a class action. the class members Center companies original, and not standard- was installed in their vehicle, with an alternative standard- which they wish to compliant, in breach of with an original windshield; compliant windshield, or original represent; their undertakings towards Monetary compensation in the windshield, as well as any however, they their customers according amount of NIS 500 for each of customer of the defendants who estimate that it to their agreements with these customers, with respect held or currently holds a letter or significantly them. to the hassle involved in making the replacement: coverage which includes an exceeds a total of NIS 2.5 million. undertaking by any of them to NIS 2.5 million.
+Reimbursement, to the entire class of customers who held in provide the customer with an alternative standard-compliant the past or currently hold a windshield, or original policy which includes coverage windshield, who received a for windshield breakage, the windshield which was neither value of the savings which the standard-compliant nor original. respondents saved in their standard-compliant nor original. engagement with windshield installers, who were allowed to install alternative windshields which were not standard- compliant, and not original.